 My first high altitude trip was hiking the Inca Trail in Peru over ‘Dead Woman’s Pass’ at 4,200m (13,780ft).
 I have also summited Mount Kinabalu, Malaysia, Morocco’s Mount Toubkal and last year I completed the Annapurna Circuit, Nepal.

-My greatest achievement was summitting Mount Kilimanjaro, Africa’s highest mountain at a massive 5,895m (19,340ft).
+And my greatest high altitude achievement was summitting Mount Kilimanjaro, Africa’s highest mountain at a massive 5,895m (19,340ft).
 At the beginning of the trip, I didn’t suffer from altitude sickness.
 But on the way to the summit, I had a headache and felt sick.
 This resulted in finding a big rock to throw up behind half way up.
 To be honest, afterwards I felt better and it didn’t stop me from smiling when I reached the top!
 But if I had known some tips for preventing altitude sickness I’d like to think it would have been a more enjoyable hike!

-Read about my Mount Kilimanjaro hike here.
+Read about my Mount Kilimanjaro hike here

 When does altitude sickness occur?